lorforlinux/docs.beagleboard.io/intro/index.rst

 .. important::

+   This documentation is a work in progress.
 For the latest versions of this documentation, be sure to check the official release sites:

    * https://docs.beagle.cc (cached with local proxies)
    * https://docs.beagleboard.org (non-cached, without proxies)

+   For bleeding edge (development-stage) documentation:

+   * https://docs.beagleboard.io (Straight from `docs repo <https://git.beagleboard.org/docs/docs.beagleboard.io>`_)

-Please check out our :ref:`support` page to find out how to get started, resolve issues, and engage the developer community.
+Please check out our :ref:`support` page to find out how to get started, resolve issues, and engage with the developer community.
 Don't forget that this is an open-source project!
 Your contributions are welcome.
 Learn about how to contribute to the BeagleBoard documentation project and any of the many open-source Beagle projects ongoing on our :ref:`contribution` page.

 .. toctree::